rorycl/sshagentca/README.md

 out for the specific connecting client public key from the `user_principals` settings.

-The `valid after` timestamp is set according to the `duration` settings parameter, specified in minutes.
-Durations longer than 24 hours are rejected.
+The `valid after` timestamp in the generated certificates is set according to the `validity` settings parameter, specified in minutes.
+A `validity` duration of 24 hours or more is not permitted.

 ## Key generation